-Fitting Newel Posts
+Fitting Newel Posts which are supplied for Screw Fixing

 The newels will arrive on site loose but trenched & mortised.
 Each newel is coded according to plot & location.
 Dry fit all newels prior to gluing, and then apply glue to the tenon on the string.
 Locate the newel onto the string ensuring all shoulders are tight up to the newel & all nosings & risers are tight in their trenching.
 Screw fix through the newel, using 75mm long screws, into the string tenon from underneath the stair (i.e. through the trenched area on the newel).
 The screws need to be fixed so as they pull the newel tight into place.
 Check the newel is square & plumb to the tread.